 Step 1) Gather all required equipment, put on protective gloves and goggles and have your empty E-Liquid bottle ready.

 Step 2) Once you have your desired VG/PG ratio in mind, start by adding your chosen flavour concentrate.
 We recommend adding 15% for most fruit & dessert flavours, and 2-7% for most tobacco & mint/menthol flavours.
 This does however vary due to personal preference.
 Let's say we're making a fruit flavour, the 15% refers to filling 15% of your mixing bottle with the concentrate, not using 15% of your overall concentrate.
 We recommend a 100ml bottle because it makes all the measurements a lot easier: in a 100ml bottle 15% of concentrate equates to 15ml.
 Remember that the flavour concentrate is a PG Base, so if you use 15% this contributes to 15% PG in your overall VG/PG ratio.
 You can use personal judgement to add your concentrate, e.g. if you are aiming to use 15% flavour in a 100ml mixing bottle you can simply add half of your 30ml concentrate.
 If you would prefer more precise measurements you can use a syringe to add your flavour.
 If you only have one syringe for all of your ingredients, just make sure you give it a rinse in-between each ingredient to avoid cross-contamination.
 If you do this also make sure you properly dry the syringe after every rinse.
-Mint/menthol & tobacco flavours tend to be a lot stronger so we recommend using a lower percentage for these.
-Anywhere between 2% - 7% is a good place to start.
+Mint/menthol & tobacco flavours tend to be a lot stronger so this is why we recommend using a lower percentage for these.
 It's better to start lower and add more later than put too much in to begin with and ruin your whole mix.